Pear and Chocolate Loaf Cake

 • Baking: Pour the batter into the pan and level it well.
 Bake for about 30–35 minutes.

-Before removing from the oven, always do the toothpick test: insert it into the center of the cake; if it comes out dry the loaf is ready.
+Always perform the toothpick test before removing: insert it into the center of the cake; if it comes out dry the loaf is ready.

-• Cooling: Let the loaf cool completely in the pan before unmolding.
+• Cooling: Let the loaf cool completely in the pan before turning it out.

 If you like, dust it with powdered sugar or unsweetened cocoa before serving.